brettswan/General-Assembly-Projects/README.md

 After that, you can get all of the updates in the online repository from the instructors, work on it on your computer, and back up and share your work on your own online copy!
 We will go over this process (or "workflow") in class.

-The biggest rule is this: do not work in any folders (or make changes to any folders) named `instructor`.
-If at any time you see `instructor` in the path, don't make changes!
-Copy from those files in to your current working folder (either outside of your repo, or in the current week/day folder).
-That way the instructors won't erase or overwrite any of your work!

 #### What am I viewing here?